mskim/rlayout/README.md

 	- Dagger(rect,depth,sides), Ribbon(rect,depth,sides),
 	- CorneredRect(rect,corners, shapes)
 	- support Opal

+2015 8 30
+	- TODO: prevent blocks from executing multiple times once in super and one more time in child class get rid of block processing in Page
+	- do not execute blocks in Container
+	- do it only at the super class of Container

+2015 8 28
+	- MagazineArticleMaker
+	- main_text
+	- heading, float_image , quote, leading
+		floats using grid_frame

-2015 8 24
+2015 8 27
-	- DocumentMaker
+	- ChapterMaker, MagazineArticleMaker,
 		replace Chapter, MagazineArticle, NewsArticle
-	- support custom style, so that I can use customised styles
+	- support custom style loading at rum time

 2015 8 23
 	- class Bar
 	- Bar is Container starting as layout_direction set to "horizontal"

-2015 8 22
-	- TODO: prevent blocks from executing multiple times once in super and one more time in child class get rid of block processing in Page

 2015 8 14
 	- fix image fitting in nested pgscript layout
 	- add position